Before you read

 - No difference health-wise between farmed and wild fish.

-- People: make it tasty and attractive so you eat it!
+- For people: make it tasty and attractive so you eat it!

 |1||The world position Spain is expected to be in terms of life expectancy in 2030 (currently Hong Kong)|